fyngyrz/NWS-Temperature/README.md

 # tmp.py - NWS Temperature Data Fetch

+## Tech

+Python 2.
+If you desire Python 3, time to fork.  :)

 ## What it Does

 Fetches the temperature \(in Cº\) from the NWS aviation ground